swift-server/swift-aws-lambda-runtime/CONTRIBUTING.md

 We require that your commit messages match our template.
 The easiest way to do that is to get git to help you by explicitly using the template.
 To do that, `cd` to the root of our repository and run:

     git config commit.template dev/git.commit.template

-### Make sure Tests work on Linux

-SwiftAwsLambda uses XCTest to run tests on both macOS and Linux.
-While the macOS version of XCTest is able to use the Objective-C runtime to discover tests at execution time, the Linux version is not.
-For this reason, whenever you add new tests **you have to run a script** that generates the hooks needed to run those tests on Linux, or our CI will complain that the tests are not all present on Linux.
-To do this, merely execute `ruby ./scripts/generate_linux_tests.rb` at the root of the package and check the changes it made.

 ## How to contribute your work